Find A Trail. Start Your Search Here:

 An Arizona Sister alights on Gambel oak

 Arizona Sisters are hard to ignore.
-Adorned with distinctive white markings and orange wing tips the eye-catching butterflies are familiar sites in oak woodlands.
+Adorned with distinctive white markings and orange wing tips the eye-catching butterflies are familiar sights in oak woodlands.

 FR9361A crosses Sandrock Canyon